wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 * Template processing
 * Database queries generation

-In those two area, there are many duplicated strings, what would happen when we have 100,000 users users using our site, triggering templates rendering and database queries?
+In those two areas, there are many duplicated strings, what would happen when we have 100,000 users users using our site, triggering templates rendering and database queries?